SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 created: 2022-09-15T14:07:00.000Z
 guid: e625ed0e-b800-4d0d-bc2a-696983b52f84
 ---
+Work items often have a great description and Acceptance Criteria.
+However, work can change quickly; sometimes, the justification for those changes ends up in emails or instant messages.

-Work can change quickly.
-So, if decisions and discoveries haven't been documented, it can cause significant pain down the line.
-For example, if a new developer takes over the Work Item, they might be confused or uninformed.
+If decisions and discoveries aren't in a central location, it can cause significant pain down the line.
+For example, if a new developer starts working on a work item, they might get halfway through the task only to find out their work has been wasted due to side conversations in emails.
 Therefore, when the requirements of a Work Item change or critical information is found, these details should be accessible to everyone on the Scrum team.

+That's why the discussion section of a work item rocks

 <!--endintro-->